oxigenrfx/rdp-free-code/README.md

  Default username: runneradmin
  Default password: P@ssw0rd!

-Connect to your rdp using remote desktop connection
+Connect to your rdp using remote desktop connection.
 If you use android phone or iPhone, download rd client on play store/app store.